The council tax owed at a (domestic) property can be reduced, depending on:

-For example, a property would be exempt from council tax if all occupants were:
+Depending on the circumstances of the people living at your property, you may not need to pay council tax.
+For example, a property would be 'exempt from council tax' if all occupants were:

-You need to tell us if there are any change in circumstances within your property, as you may no longer be exempt and council tax will become payable.
+You need to tell us if any occupants' circumstances change at your property, as you may no longer be entitled to an 'exemption', and may become responsible (liable) to pay council tax.
 For example:

 - if someone at your address stops being a student

 - if someone at your address turns 18 years of age